borfast/acmemegastore/README.md

 letting it find the dependency), unit tests, etc.

-One of the advantages of DI is that it allows for much easier isolated testing and as such I also wrote a few tests.
+One of the advantages of DI is that it allows for much easier isolated testing and as such, I also wrote a few tests.
 I didn't aim for 100% coverage but the tests I wrote should be enough for demonstration purposes.
 In a real project I would aim for much higher test coverage.